nirzaf/nirzaf.github.io/system-prompt.md

 1. Create a new MDX file in `/src/content/blog/`
 2. Include all required frontmatter fields
 3. Write content using Markdown with optional JSX components
-4. Preview locally using `pnpm dev`
+4. Preview locally using `pnpm run dev`
 5. Commit and push to trigger deployment

 ## Troubleshooting Common Issues